satellytes/satellytes.com/blog-posts/scoped-registry.md

 e.g. for linux `$ export NPM_TOKEN=<base64-string>`

-We can then add the env variable in our .npmrc file:
+We can then add the environment variable in our .npmrc file:

 ```
 //registry.wombatcorp.org/:_auth=${NPM_TOKEN}